tonyxiahua/CIS-22B-Labs/README.markdown

 for De Anza College 22B C++ Class

-##Repositories
+##Introduction

 Programming is hard.
+So we are help each other.
+Also humnan are social animals.

+This repositories is aim to PROGRAMMERS WHO HAS THE EXPERIENCE OF USING ARRAY,LOOP,FUNCTIONS,SORTING.
+And took De Anza College CIS 22A in pervious quarter.

 ## Supporter ##

-Hua Xia (redniktony) contribute to Hellen Pacheco 's Class
+Hua Xia (redniktony) contribute to Hellen's Class

 ### Translation ###